-Aim 2B: Associations between dopamine receptors, dopamine release, and strategic decision making Whereas the studies described thus far largely used PET to evaluate D2Rs, this study goes further by also quantifying psychostimulant-induced DA release.
-Psychostimulant abuse has been linked to deficits in social cognition and theory of mind abilities56.
+Aim 2B: Associations between dopamine receptors and release and strategic decision making

+Whereas the studies described thus far largely used PET to evaluate D2 receptors, this study goes further by also quantifying psychostimulant-induced DA release.
+Psychostimulant abuse has been linked to deficits in social cognition and theory of mind abilities57.
 In addition to prosocial behaviors (Aim 2A), it is critical for an individual to learn to make social decisions that require understanding and predicting the choices of others (Aim 2B).
-Emerging work suggests that regions such as the ventral striatum, vmPFC, TPJ, and amygdala are as critical to social learning as they are to non-social learning^{6,7,57-59}.
+Emerging work suggests that regions such as the ventral striatum, vmPFC, TPJ, and amygdala are as critical to social learning as they are to non-social learning.7.58-60.
 Whereas DA supports non-social reward learning, it is unclear whether such associations exist for strategic social learning.
 Simple reinforcement learning (RL) algorithms only account for an individual's own actions and not the possibility that competitors may exploit an individual decision maker.
-Belief-learning (BL) algorithms, however, can account for this by modeling an individual's beliefs about a competitor's expectations (second-order beliefs)6.
-This research seeks to understand whether DA could also support this kind of complex BL in addition to simple RL.
-Methods: Healthy adults (N=35) underwent PET scanning with [11C]FLB-457 to label D2-like receptors (D2Rs): (1) after oral placebo and (2) after a dose of the DAT modulating psychostimulant d-amphetamine (0.43 mg/kg).
-On a separate visit, participants completed the patent race game43.
+Belief-learning (BL) algorithms, however, can account for this by modeling an individual's beliefs about a competitor's expectations (second-order beliefs).
+This research seeks to understand whether DA could also support this kind of complex BL in addition to RL.
+Methods: Healthy adults (N=35) underwent PET scanning with [11C]FLB-457: (1) after oral placebo and (2) after a dose of the DAT modulating psychostimulant d-amphetamine (0.43 mg/kg).
+On a separate visit, participants completed the patent race game44.
 Participants' neural responsivity to amphetamine was estimated as the change between radiotracer binding to D2Rs between amphetamine and placebo.
 During the patent race (Fig. 6), on each of 160 trials, participants were paired with a different past participant as an opponent.
-The participant and opponent competed to develop a new product worth money and the participant and their opponent were endowed with money.
-After participants indicated how much they wish to spend, their opponent's choices programmed) were revealed.
+The participant and opponent competed to develop a new product money and worth the participant and their opponent were endowed with money.
+After participants indicated how much they wish to their spend. choices opponent's (preprogrammed) were revealed.
 If the participant spent more than their opponent, they won the prize and if they spent less than their opponent, they lost the prize to the opponent.
-In both scenarios, the participant lost their investment.
-Participants received real payouts from 40 trials.
-I will use computational modeling to identify interactions between placebo D2R availability, DA release, and participants' social learning strategies.
+In either scenario, the participant lost their investment.
+These decisions are incentive compatible with an actual random payout from 40 trials.
+I will use computational modeling to identify interactions between placebo D2R availability or DA release and participants' social learning strategies.
 I will examine individual difference associations between regional DA measures and parameters from (1) simple RL and (2) complex social BL models.
-Expected and Competing Hypotheses: I hypothesize that higher ventral striatal and amygdala D2R availability and DA release will be associated with learning from both one's own and competitors' behaviors.
-Specifically, participants' whose behavior fits both the BL and RL model will show positive associations with DA measures whereas participants' whose behavior fits BL only or RL only will show negative associations with DA.
-Training Experience: Meetings with sponsors, dissertation committee, and consultants with experience in social decision making (Crockett, Chang, Jenkins) will enrich my understanding of social psychology and game theory.
-I will regularly meet with co-sponsor Ming Hsu to test and run computational models.
-I will meet with consultant labs in September and October 2021 to give talks about the study.
-I will present preliminary results at the Society for Neuroeconomics in October 2021 and submit a publication for peer-review in January 2022.
+Expected and Competing Hypotheses: Lhypothesize that higher ventral striatal and amygdala D2R availability and psychostimulant induced DA release will be associated with optimal learning (i.e. from one's own and competitors' behaviors).
+Specifically, participants' whose behavior fits both the BL and RL models, will show positive associations with DA measures whereas participants' with suboptimal learning (BL only or RL only) will show negative associations with DA.
+Training Experience: Meetings with sponsors, my dissertation committee, and consultants with experience in social decision making (Crockett, Chang, Jenkins), will enrich my understanding of social psychology and game theory.
+I will visit consultant labs in July and August of 2021 to give talks about the study.
+I will present preliminary findings at the Society for Neuroeconomics in October 2021 and submit the results for publication in December 2021.